jamiewilbraham/azure-docs/articles/cognitive-services/Face/Overview.md

 # What is the Azure Face API?

-The Azure Cognitive Services Face API provides algorithms that are used to detect, recognize, and analyze human faces in images.
+The Azure Cognitive Research Technologies Face API provides algorithms that are used to detect, recognize, and analyze human faces in images.
 The ability to process human face information is important in many different software scenarios.
 Example scenarios are security, natural user interface, image content analysis and management, mobile apps, and robotics.

 The Face API provides several different functions.
 Each function is outlined in the following sections.
 Read on to learn more about them.